ptorngren/p2r-foxport/README.md

 # p2r-foxport
-Batch tool for exporting firefox bookmarks.
+Batch tool for exporting browser bookmarks.

-A simple batch tool to transform backup Firefox bookmarks from JSON to HTML.
+A simple batch tool to transform Chrome or Firefox backup bookmarks from JSON to HTML.
 The tool is intended to run from command line or a scheduler.
-It reads selected Firefox bookmarks from disc (JSON format) and writes a set of HTML files.
+It reads selected bookmarks from disc (JSON format) and writes a set of HTML files.